Stacktape

 Is Stacktape extensible?

 Yes.
-Except for plethora of AWS and 3rd party resource types Stacktape integrates by default, you can also extend your infrastructure using AWS CDK or AWS Cloudformation.
+In addition to the plethora of AWS and third-party resource types that Stacktape supports by default, you can also extend your infrastructure using the AWS CDK or Cloudformation.